bssrdf/CUDA-Winograd/README.md

 ## Memory Layout

-The layout assumes **NHWC** format, i.e., all pixel values for each chanel are congiuous in memory.
+The layout assumes **NHWC** format, i.e., all pixel values for each channel are contiguous in memory.